Carnitine for metabolic disorders

-It will take a few weeks for carnitine to work properly, so you may not see much difference in your child’s symptoms to start with.
-It is important that you continue to give carnitine as you have been told to by your doctor.
+It may take a few weeks for Carnitine to work properly, so your child may still have their symptoms for a while.
+Continue to give the medicine as you have been told to by your doctor.

 What if my child is sick (vomits)?

 If your child is sick less than 30 minutes after having a dose of Carnitine, give them the same dose again.